herb supplement side effects and benefit, herbal extract use for arthritis and

 The objective of this review is to determine the effectiveness of Devils claw preparations in the treatment of various forms of musculoskeletal pain.
 Several databases and other sources were searched to identify randomized controlled trials, quasi-randomized controlled trials, and controlled clinical trials testing Devils claw preparations in adults suffering from pain due to osteoarthritis or low back pain.
 Twelve trials were included with six investigating osteoarthritis (two were identical trials), four low back pain, and three mixed-pain conditions.
 There is limited evidence for an ethanolic Devils claw extract containing less than <30 mg harpagoside per day in the treatment of knee and hip osteoarthritis.
 There is moderate evidence of effectiveness for the use of a Devils claw powder at 60 mg harpagoside in the treatment of osteoarthritis of the spine, hip and knee; the use of an aqueous Extract at a daily dose of 100 mg harpagoside in the treatment of acute exacerbations of chronic non-specific low back pain; and the use of an aqueous extract of Devils claw procumbens at 60 mg harpagoside being non-inferior to 12.5 mg rofecoxib per day for chronic non-specific low-back pain (NSLBP) in the short term.
 Strong evidence exists for the use of an aqueous Devils claw extract at a daily dose equivalent of 50 mg harpagoside in the treatment of acute exacerbations of chronic NSLBP.

-Dr Oz said in his December 2010 show that devil's claw comes from Victoria Falls which is found in Zimbabwe, South Africa.
+Dr Oz said in show that devil's claw comes from Victoria Falls which is found in Zimbabwe, South Africa.
 It is a Natural Health remedy to reduce swelling and inflammation - similar to Aspirin or Ibuprofen.
 Bryce Wylde said that it should not be confused with cat's claw.
 Devil's claw is used to relieve back pain and arthritis by reducing the inflammatory response.

 Devil's Claw side effects,